epics-extensions/EPNix/docs/glossary.md

   This is where you can effectively implement the logic of your EPICS application.
   For example: the `asApp` directory inside the [autosave Top](https://github.com/epics-modules/autosave).
-This folder is created by the `makeBaseApp.pl` EPICS command.
+  This folder is created by the `makeBaseApp.pl` EPICS command and contains by default two sub-directories:
+  - The `Db` sub-directory,
+  containing --- among other things --- the "database" declaration of your application (see `.db` file bellow);
+  - The `src` sub-directory,
+  containing the source code of your application.

   :::{seealso}

   - <https://docs.epics-controls.org/en/latest/appdevguide/gettingStarted.html?highlight=app#usage>.